-Price, for instance, is a huge consideration that’s typically always at the top of the list.
+Price is a huge consideration that’s typically always at the top of the list.
 Different providers have different price points depending on your needs and the services that you’re looking for.
 There are also pricing structure differences as next generation VoIP carriers provide a la carte pricing versus more traditional providers that will typically make you sign a contract.

 Functionality and interoperability could also make or break your decision when it comes to choosing a voice origination carrier.
 If receiving calls is an immediate need for your organization, how quickly will you be able to integrate your existing PBX with the VoIP provider that you’re considering?
 And what about features and usage?
 Make sure you’re trying out their platform first before making any final commitments.
 Check out how intuitive the system is and play around with the features to really gain a feel of how useful the platform is going to be for you.

-Overall Quality – take the time to really find out how each voice origination providers differ and which one can best accommodate your needs.
+Take the time to really find out how each voice origination providers differ and which one can best accommodate your needs.
 24/7 support, for instance, may be something that you absolutely must have, and not everyone can offer that service.
 And beyond support, look into the actual network that the provider offers that will best suit your inbound needs – do they have a private backbone that will take your media off the public internet?
 Will they have security features that will protect your data?